Admissions Procedures and Requirements - CTS Ph.D. and M.S.

 International Applicants: Applications can be accepted as late as March 15 for Fall (August) admission; September 15 for Spring admission.

-Note: All application materials, including letters of recommendation and test scores, must be received by the stated deadline for the application to be considered.
+Note: All application materials, including letters of recommendation, must be received by the stated deadline for the application to be considered.
 The CTS Admissions Committee may review applications from highly qualified applicants for early admission decisions prior to the general application deadline.

 What We Look For in an Applicant